 Seeking financial compensation for the damages done to you by compromised public safety standards is an inalienable right of any victim.
 Oil companies, for instance, owe it to the public to maintain certain safety standards since their actions can have a direct impact on your safety and well-being.
 They are thus required to act carefully and not be negligent about their obligations.

-If, however, they fail to do and that results in some form of harm to you, then you can hold them liable for those damages.
+If, however, they fail to do and that results in some form of harm to you, then you may be able to hold them liable for those damages.

-At the Babin Law Firm, our team of experienced lawyers works on a contingency fee basis which means that you’ll be able to avail of our services even if you can’t pay upfront.
-Just give us a call, get your free consultation session, choose the route you want to opt for, and then let us handle everything.
-Rest assured, your case is in good hands!
+At Babin Law, our team of experienced lawyers work on a contingency fee basis which means that if we’re able to take on your case, we will offer our services even if you can’t pay upfront.
+Just give us a call and schedule your free consultation session to see if we will be able to help.